-Properties of a biphasic aqueous system where one of the phases is represented by non-equilibrium EZ-water and the other operates much closer to equilibrium ("bulk" water) are consistent with Bauer's Principle of Stable Non-equilibrium because at least part of energy released nent.
+Properties of a biphasic aqueous system where one of the phases is represented by non-equilibrium EZ-water and the other operates much closer to equilibrium ("bulk" water) are consistent with Bauer's Principle of Stable Non-equilibrium because at least part of energy released lar laws pertaining to such processes (Voeikov may be used to restore the EZ-water component.
 The second principle of Bauer according to which "...all the work that may be performed by living systems is done only at the expense of structural energy (of its excited elements), that is, by forces generated by a living system itself," also holds true because it is the "structural energy" of EZ-water that is being converted into free energy.
-On this basis, we consider that EZwater represents the "primordial egg" possessing the initial stock of structural energy (Fo =μomo) that may be used for work against equilibrium.
+On this basis, we consider that EZwater represents the "primordial egg" possessing the initial stock of structural energy (Fo = μο\mo) that may be used for work against equilibrium.